Dream: Theories on function

 A turning point in theorizing about dream function came in 1953, when Science published the Aserinsky and Kleitman paper establishing REM sleep as a distinct phase of sleep and linking dreams to REM sleep.
 Until and even after publication of the Solms 2000 paper that certified the separability of REM sleep and dream phenomena, many studies purporting to uncover the function of dreams have in fact been studying not dreams but measurable REM sleep.

 Theories of dream function since the identification of REM sleep include:

 Hobson's and McCarley's 1977 activation-synthesis hypothesis, which proposed "a functional role for dreaming sleep in promoting some aspect of the learning process...."
 In 2010 a Harvard study was published showing experimental evidence that dreams were correlated with improved learning.

 Crick's and Mitchison's 1983 "reverse learning" theory, which states that dreams are like the cleaning-up operations of computers when they are offline, removing (suppressing) parasitic nodes and other "junk" from the mind during sleep.

 Hartmann's 1995 proposal that dreams serve a "quasi-therapeutic" function, enabling the dreamer to process trauma in a safe place.

 Revonsuo's 2000 threat simulation hypothesis, whose premise is that during much of human evolution, physical and interpersonal threats were serious, giving reproductive advantage to those who survived them.
 Dreaming aided survival by replicating these threats and providing the dreamer with practice in dealing with them.
 In 2015, Revonsuo proposed social simulation theory, which describes dreams as a simulation for training social skills and bonds.

 Eagleman's and Vaughn's 2021 defensive activation theory, which says that, given the brain's neuroplasticity, dreams evolved as a visual hallucinatory activity during sleep's extended periods of darkness, busying the occipital lobe and thereby protecting it from possible appropriation by other, non-vision, sense operations.

 Erik Hoel proposes, based on artificial neural networks, that dreams prevent overfitting to past experiences; that is, they enable the dreamer to learn from novel situations.
+The concept of dreams as learning experiences dates back to the 1970’s when it was observed that the physical body was reacting to dreamed stimuli in a manner analogous to waking behavior.
+Using electromyography, researchers recorded skeletal and facial nerve impulses that corresponded to dream narratives in a manner representative of learning situations in the behaviorism model of the time.
+More recently, investigators have demonstrated learning, problem-solving and creativity taking place in both REM and NREM sleep; some have reported subjects learning to solve logic puzzles in dreams.